apelsinet/worldnews-10k/README.md

 1. [Git](https://git-scm.com/downloads) - To clone the project.
 2. [Node 6.0.0 or greater](https://nodejs.org) - The project is written using ECMAScript 2015, which is only supported by Node 6 or later.
 3. [Node-gyp](https://github.com/nodejs/node-gyp) - Some of the dependencies require node-gyp globally installed to build correctly.
+4. [Forever](https://github.com/foreverjs/forever) - To start the scraper and server as daemons.

 Once you have what's needed.
 Install the required node modules using `npm install`.
-After installing all dependencies, you can start the application is production mode using `npm start` or in debug mode using `npm run debug`.
+After installing all dependencies, you can start the scraper using `node job.js` and the application server in production mode using `npm start` or in debug mode using `npm run debug`.
+To automate this we use forever.
+Start both daemons using `sh start.sh`.

+## Note on server performance

+The original online version of this project uses NGINX to reverse proxy the express application and serve everything except the index, which is dynamic.
+This helps off loading express.